Ai Accountant

 What Makes UPI Reconciliation Automation Essential

 UPI reconciliation automation is now non negotiable.
-UPI accounts for a majority of digital volumes, yet the reconciliation is nuanced.
-A single transaction may carry RRN, NPCI Transaction ID, VPA, and masked payer details, and timing often differs across bank and gateway reports.
+UPI accounts for a majority of digital payment volumes in India, yet the reconciliation is nuanced.
+A single transaction may carry an RRN, NPCI Transaction ID, VPA, and masked payer details.
+Timing often differs across bank and gateway reports.

-Refunds amplify complexity, the refund may carry a different RRN and arrive days later, and partial refunds split one sale into multiple lines.
-A robust system should deliver:
+Refunds amplify complexity.
+The refund may carry a different RRN and arrive days later.
+Partial refunds split one sale into multiple lines.
+A robust automated payment matching system should deliver:

 • Real time RRN matching: link UPI entries across banks and gateways even when timestamps differ.